MDK-Packs/amazon-freertos/demos/st/stm32l475_discovery/mdk/README.md

    - **Configure Your AWS IoT Endpoint**
    - **Configure Your AWS IoT Credentials**
    - **Run the FreeRTOS Samples**, only first 4 steps are relevant
-5. Connect your development PC with an USB cable to STM32 IoT Discovery Boardu using the **USB STLINK** micro USB port
+5. Connect your development PC with an USB cable to STM32 IoT Discovery Board using the **USB STLINK** micro USB port
 6. Use **Flash-Download** to program the project to the Flash memory of the STM32 microcontroller
 7. **Press RESET button** on the STM32 IoT Discovery kit to start the application
 8. The **debug messages** are printed by default via a UART communication.
-To show these messages, you may connect a Terminal Applicaiton using a Virtual COM Port with settings 115200 Bauds, Parity None, 8 Data Bits, 1 Stop Bit.
+To show these messages, you may connect a Terminal Application using a Virtual COM Port with settings 115200 Bauds, Parity None, 8 Data Bits, 1 Stop Bit.
 9. Using **MQTT client** in AWS IoT, you should see the MQTT messages sent by your device

 <br/>